 Think of GivePanel as your right hand man when it comes to Facebook fundraising.
 Not only can we help address concerns around technical issues and communicate directly with Meta, our suite of fundraising tools, like our JustGiving integration, can help expand your Facebook fundraising efforts off platform, giving you more control and the ability to connect with supporters whichever way they want.

 It may also be tempting to consider going it alone and using internal resources and budget to create a similar standalone experience for your supporters but we’d warn against such a venture.
-Firstly, remember that Facebook is a fee-free platform and while there will be some occasional teething issues, your nonprofit can benefit from a wealth of innovation from the Meta team without spending a dime.
-Secondly, remember our first reason at the beginning of this blog?
+Firstly, remember our first reason at the beginning of this blog?
 Your supporters are already there and having fundraising capabilities on-platform means a seamless experience for them.
-And thirdly, the platform has also been around for a while (almost two decades!) so whilst we don’t recommend putting all of your treasure in one chest, having a presence on Facebook provides your nonprofit stability in its digital fundraising strategy.
+And secondly, the platform has also been around for a while (almost two decades!) so whilst we don’t recommend putting all of your treasure in one chest, having a presence on Facebook provides your nonprofit stability in its digital fundraising strategy.